 I have led international, national and local research projects for wide-ranging organisations, including the European Commission, the Office for Security and Cooperation in Europe, the Royal United Services Institute, the Institute for Strategic Dialogue, the Home Office and West Midlands Police.
 My works has been funded by the Arts and Humanities Research Council (AHRC, the Economic and Social Research Council (ESRC), the European Union, alongside other funders.

 I have also researched victimisation, victims' needs and victims' rights.
 I am a BACP registered and practising Integrative Psychotherapist and I provide therapy for a wide range of different clients within diverse settings, including prisons, community contexts and at trauma clinics.
-I am a specialist in working with trauma and my latest book Crime Victims and Trauma is due to be published in 2016 by Palgrave macmillan.
-I am interested in applying an integrative psychotherapeutic framework to non-clinical settings, for example for agencies of the criminal justice system, for community leaders, for counter-radicalisaiton initiatives.
+I am a specialist in working with trauma and my latest book Crime Victims and Trauma is due to be published in 2016 by Palgrave Macmillan.
+I am interested in applying an integrative psychotherapeutic framework to non-clinical settings, for example for agencies of the criminal justice system, for community leaders, for counter-radicalisation initiatives.

 I am currently a member of the UK People's Tribunal on Child Sexual Abuse http://ukcsapt.org.uk/.
-We are collecting informaiton about institutional child sexual abuse in order to provide material for the Independent UK inquiry into institutional child sexual abuse.
+We are collecting information about institutional child sexual abuse in order to provide material for the Independent UK inquiry into institutional child sexual abuse.